mhmatthall/pl_curves/readme.md

 # Introduction

+Note: This repository is intended for teaching purposes.
+It contains deliberately introduced errors, do not use it for any real world use.
+Use the upstream repository https://github.com/colinsauze/pl_curves instead.

 This program calculates Pareto–Lorenz (PL) curves for calculating the relative abundance of different bacteria in a community.
 It also calculates a Gini coefficient to show how evenly distributed the different bacteria are.
 There are tests written for most functions.
 Your task is to:

 1. Fork this repository